Still have questions? Contact us at the International and Exchange Student Centre (IESC)!

 No. The Canadian Customs office says that when you arrive in Canada and go through customs at the airport you can fill out a 'temporary import' card and list the items and their serial numbers so that when you leave Canada, you won't have to pay duty on them.

 There are also some supermarkets and shops located near campus such as those located in Masonville Mall (on Richmond Street).
-When you arrive on campus, visit us at the IESC in the Western Student Services Building, room 2120.
+When you arrive on campus, visit us at the IESC.
 We will give you an Orientation Package and International Student Handbook which contains helpful information including locations of the nearest grocery stores.

-Western automatically sets up email accounts for registered Western students, but you must activate the account online through Information Technology Services or in person at the Information Technology Services office on the second floor of the Natural Sciences Centre.
+Western automatically sets up email accounts for registered Western students, but you must activate the account online through Information Technology Services or in person at the Information Technology Services located inside the main doors of the Support Services Building (SSB).